habitat-sh/habitat/www/source/docs/reference/habitat-cli.html.md

 **OPTIONS**

-    -o, --origin <ORIGIN>              Origin for the new app -s, --scaffolding <SCAFFOLDING>    Specify explicit scaffolding type for your app
+    -o, --origin <ORIGIN>              Origin for the new app -s, --scaffolding <SCAFFOLDING>    Specify explicit scaffolding type for your app (ruby, node, go)

 **ARGS**

     <PKG_NAME>    Name for the new app

+**Scaffolding Options**

+You can specify which scaffolding you want to use via the `hab plan init -s` command.
+Current fully supported scaffoldings are accessed via the keyword `ruby`, `node`, or `go`.

 <h2 id="hab-ring-key" class="anchor">hab ring key</h2>
 Commands relating to Habitat ring keys